-The duration of the hernia repair episode comprises the pre-trigger window, trigger window, and the post-trigger window, as shown in Exhibit 4.
+The duration of the knee arthroscopy episode comprises the pre-trigger window, trigger window, and the post-trigger window, as shown in Exhibit 4.
 Overall, the duration of the episode is referred to as the episode window.

-- Pre-trigger window: The pre-trigger window begins 30 days prior to the trigger window and extends to the day before the trigger window. - Trigger window: The trigger window spans the duration of the triggering procedure and associated hospitalization. - Post-trigger window: The post-trigger window begins the day after the trigger window and extends for 30 days.
+- Pre-trigger window: The pre-trigger window begins 60 days prior to the trigger window and extends to the day before the trigger window. - Trigger window: The trigger window spans the duration of the triggering procedure or stay. - Post-trigger window 1: The post-trigger window 1 begins the day after the trigger window and extends for 30 days. - Post-trigger window 2: The post-trigger window 2 begins the day after the post-trigger window 1 and ends 60 days after the trigger window.

-If a hospitalization begins on or before the 30th day of the post-trigger window and extends beyond the 30th day (i.e., is ongoing on the 31st day of the post-trigger window), then the post-trigger window is extended until discharge from the hospitalization.
+If a hospitalization begins on or before the 60th day of the post-trigger window and extends beyond the 60th day (i.e., is ongoing on the 61st day of the post-trigger window), then the post-trigger window is extended until discharge from the hospitalization.